Diocese of Quilon

-The Diocese of Quilon, the first diocese in India and the cradle of Indian Christianity (Latin: Diœcesis Quilonensis) is a Latin Church ecclesiastical jurisdiction or diocese of the Catholic Church based in the southern Indian city of Kollam.
-It is a suffragan in the ecclesiastical province of the metropolitan Archdiocese of Trivandrum.
+The Diocese of Quilon is a Latin Church diocese of the Catholic Church based in the southern Indian city of Kollam.
+The diocese was created in 1329 but the Bishop did not take canonical possession and then Gregory XVI made Quilon as the new diocese suffragan of Verapoly on 1 September 1886.
+Then diocese was made as a suffragan in the ecclesiastical province of the metropolitan Archdiocese of Trivandrum.
 The Diocese of Quilon covers an area of 1,950 km^{2} (753 square miles) that contains a population of some 4.8 million.
 At least 4.8% of the people in the area are Catholic.

 John De Marignolli, Papal legate in Quilon, 1348–1349.

 The history of the Roman Catholic Church in Quilon begins with the erection of a diocese on 9 August 1329.
 This diocese was later suppressed.
 The present day Diocese of Quilon was established as an apostolic vicariate on 15 March 1853 by bifurcating the Apostolic Vicariate of Verapoly.
-It was elevated as a diocese on 1 September 1886.
+It was elevated to a diocese on 1 September 1886.

 As of 18 April 2018, Paul Antony Mullassery is the bishop of the Diocese of Quilon.

 History

 Early history

 According to tradition, St. Thomas the Apostle established seven churches along the southern part of west coast of India, and Quilon (pronounced Koy-lon) is the second in the list of the above seven churches.
 The official website of Kollam Diocese rejects the traditional claim that Thomas the Apostle founded churches in Kerala due to lack of historical proof, but accepts that he visited northwestern India near Taxila, was martyred there, and that his relics were later taken to Edessa in Turkey.

-John of Monte Corvino, a member of the Societas Peregrinantium Pro Christo on his way to China, landed in Quilon in 1291 and ministered the Christian community.
+John of Monte Corvino, a member of the Societas Peregrinantium Pro Christo on his way to China, landed in Quilon in 1291 and ministered the Nestorian Christian community.
 The Venetian traveller Marco Polo who visited India in 1292 testified to the presence of a Christian community in Quilon.